-- C.7.1 In the event the Athlete has been found to have committed an ADRV based on the Passport, the Athlete's Passport shall be reset by the Passport Custodian at the start of the relevant period of Ineligibility and a new Biological Passport ID shall be assigned in ADAMS.
-This maintains the Athlete's anonymity for potential APMU and Expert Panel reviews conducted in the future. - C.7.2 When an Athlete is found to have committed an ADRV on any basis other than the ABP, the haematological and/or Steroidal Passport will remain in effect, except in those cases where the Prohibited Substance or Prohibited Method resulted in an alteration of the haematological or steroidal Markers, respectively (e.g. for AAF reported for anabolic androgenic steroids, which may affect the Markers of the steroid profile, or for the Use of ESAs or blood transfusions, which would alter the haematological Markers).
-The Passport Custodian shall consult with their APMU following an AAF to determine whether a Passport reset is warranted.
+- C.7.1 In the event the Athlete has been found to have committed an anti-doping rule violation based on the Passport, the Athlete's Passport shall be reset by the Passport Custodian at the start of the relevant period of Ineligibility and a new Biological Passport ID shall be assigned in ADAMS.
+This maintains the Athlete's anonymity for potential Athlete Passport Management Unit and Expert Panel reviews conducted in the future. - C.7.2 When an Athlete is found to have committed an anti-doping rule violation on any basis other than the Athlete Biological Passport, the haematological and/or Steroidal Passport will remain in effect, except in those cases where the Prohibited Substance or Prohibited Method caused an alteration of the haematological or steroidal Markers, respectively (e.g. for AAF reported for anabolic androgenic steroids, which may affect the Markers of the steroid profile, or for the Use of ESAs or blood transfusions, which would alter the haematological Markers).
+The Passport Custodian shall consult with their Athlete Passport Management Unit following an

+Adverse Analytical Finding to determine whether a Passport reset is warranted.
 In such instances, the Athlete's profile(s) would be reset from the time of the beginning of the sanction.